ICCS 2009 Design

 Sample design

-• Selection of the school samples using random-start fixed-interval systematic sampling
+• Random-start fixed-interval systematic sampling

 • Each class had an equal selection probability within the school.